 Frequently Asked Questions

-We are a 501c3 non-profit, that provides our services FREE to other 501c3 rescue organizations, there is no charge for our services.
+We are a 501c3 non-profit, that provides our services FREE to other legally registered 501c3 rescue organizations, there is no charge for our services.
 Donations support our mission and are always welcome.

-Sending and/or receiving rescues must be 501c3 non-profit organizations, or represented by such organizations.
+Sending and/or receiving rescues must be 501c3 non-profit organizations in good standing, or represented by such organizations.
 Animals must have applicable health certificates for interstate transport per USDA regulations.
 Our USDA registration number is 502564.

 No. We only transport animals from rescue shelters only when they are confirmed abandoned.
 Documentation for each animal in accompanies the transport, including veterinary records and microchipping to ensure a lost pet is not mistakenly transported.